 Should honey bees be poisoned

 Should honey bees be poisoned by pest controllers and others?
+Probably not.

 In October 2016 Pest Management alliance published an updated code of practice (version 3) on the management of bees emphasising that because of their beneficial role every effort should be made to avoid conducting control treatments against bees.
 It is a must read for all pest professionals and those that have bees in their property so we have a copy that can be found here